LinArcX/kaveh/docs/guidelines/c.md

 # C programming rules
 - Just use If/Else mechanism.
 No Switch/Case, No Tenary Operator(?).
+  - Maybe you say switch cases are faster than If/Else. but if you use highest omptimizations, compiler will optimize your If/else. if you are still in doubt, compare the assembly output of highly optimized if/else with switch/case. which version is faster? choose that one.
 - No strcpy, strncpy, strncpy_s. use memcpy like this: int copymem(struct err *err)
   {